louisitvn/slate/source/index.html.md

 ## Quick installation

-> Put the following HTML / JavaScript code snipets to your HTML page:
+> Put the following HTML / JavaScript code snippet to your HTML page:

 ```html
 <html>